Staying power of Virginia's 'blue wave' at stake on Nov. 3

 Spanberger, a former CIA operations officer, is defending her seat in the 7th Congressional District against Republican challenger Nick Freitas.
 Freitas is a delegate in Virginia’s House and a former U.S. Army Green Beret.

-Riggleman, a libertarian, angered the GOP base in his district by officiating a same-sex wedding.
+The libertarian-leaning Riggleman angered the GOP base in his district by officiating a same-sex wedding.
 While the district leans Republican, Democrat Cameron Webb, an African American physician and political newcomer, has run a strong campaign.
-Polls have shown the race to be a toss-up.

 REDISTRICTING BALLOT INITIATIVE